HomeTriviaScientistsGeorge Washington Carver

 5.

-George Washington Carver invented peanut butter, but he never actually liked it.
+George Washington Carver invented peanut butter.

 Click to reveal answer ›